 Dust mites can trigger eczema.
 Hence, you should invest in dust mite covers for the mattress and pillows.
 Covering your mattress and pillows with these covers may help minimize itchiness at night.
 (8)

-If you want to sleep comfortably at night, make sure you have clean, soft linens made of breathable fabrics.
+If you want to sleep comfortably at night, make sure you have clean, soft linens made of breathable fabrics, such as linen bed sheets.
+Linen bed sheets are not only incredibly comfortable, but their natural fibers also promote better airflow, helping you stay cool and relaxed during warm nights.

 - Observe proper sleeping hygiene